Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 \subsection{Sample size computations}

-To control decision error rates, methods for a priori sample size estimation are available for variables that follow a multivariate Bernoulli distribution and are eligible for large sample approximation by a (multivariate) normally distributed latent variable \citep{Sozu2016,Sozu2010,Chow2017}.
-When combined with a non-informative prior distribution, these procedures have shown to accurately control Type I rate $\alpha$ and Type II error rate $\beta$ in a Bayesian multivariate Bernoulli - Dirichlet-model on multivariate response data \citep{Kavelaars2020}.
+Decisions resulting from analysis with the Bayesian multivariate logistic regression framework are based on a posterior probability.
+In absence of prior information, the Bayesian posterior probability has a direct relation with the frequentist p-value: The Bayesian posterior probability equals $1 - p$ and behaves according to the well-known relationship between effect size, sample size, and decision error rates \citep{Marsman2016}.
+This allows for control of decision error rates (Type I and Type II-error) via a priori computed sample sizes.
+Methods to compute required sample sizes are available for variables that follow a multivariate Bernoulli distribution and are eligible for large sample approximation by a (multivariate) normally distributed latent variable \citep{Sozu2016,Sozu2010,Chow2017}.
+These procedures have shown to accurately control Type I rate $\alpha$ and Type II error rate $\beta$ in a Bayesian multivariate Bernoulli - Dirichlet-model on multivariate response data with a non-informative prior distribution \citep{Kavelaars2020}.
 Each of the presented decision rules in Subsection \ref{ss:decision} has an individual procedure to compute sample sizes, as discussed below.
-These equations provide insight in the required number of observations in absence of prior information and in the influence of the correlation on the sample size.
-They also allow for verification that correlated outcome variables might result in smaller sample sizes than uncorrelated outcome variables under some conditions detailed in \citet{FDA2017} and \citet{Kavelaars2020}.
+These equations provide insight into the required number of observations in absence of prior information and in the influence of the correlation on the sample sizes needed to obtain targeted decision error rates.
 For notational simplicity, we discard the dependence on $\bm{x}$ in the remainder of this subsection.